kotelnikov/mgos_telegram/README.md

 Any issues or suggestions are welcomed! )))

+If you have some questions about Mongoose OS or you just interested in, welcome to the telegram group!

 ## Configuration

 Firstly include the library to your application by adding the following to your `mos.yml` file in section `libs`: